-Now, in a perfect world you start your Christmas fund January First by dividing up how much you wish to spend on Christmas into twelve and then stashing that amount into a fund you don’t touch until the Christmas season arrives.
+Now, in a perfect world, you start your Christmas fund on January 1st by dividing up how much you wish to spend on Christmas into twelve and then stashing that amount into a fund you don’t touch until the Christmas season arrives.

 If that is where you are at–don’t despair!
-You are not too late to fund the Christmas fund in a way that will create a Christmas to remember.
+You are not too late to finance the Christmas fund in a way that will create a Christmas to remember.

 My Family’s Story

-Many Christmases ago I pulled off Christmas for almost nothing.
-Our family had taken a big move that summer and it resulted in several big expenses.
-Plus, my husband was starting a new job as a Registered Nurse for the first time and therefore was earning an entry-level wage.
+Many Christmases ago, I pulled off Christmas for almost nothing.
+Our family had made a big move that summer, resulting in several significant expenses.
+Plus, my husband was starting a new job as a Registered Nurse for the first time, earning an entry-level wage.
 I wasn’t working as we had just added a new baby to our family that June.

-We had some medical bills come up and after praying over it I knew God wanted me to pay them with what little I had saved for Christmas.
-There I was mid-November with not a nickel saved for Christmas.
+We had some medical bills come up and after praying about it, I knew God wanted me to pay them with what little I had saved for Christmas.
+There I was in mid-November with not a nickel saved for Christmas.

-Yet come Christmas day, each of our three children had a gift from us, a gift from Santa and a stocking.
-My husband got a small gift from me and he gave me a few pieces of a Dollar Tree Christmas Village I had been eying.
+Yet, come Christmas day, each of our three children had a gift from us, a gift from Santa, and a stocking.
+My husband got a small gift from me and he gave me a few pieces of a Dollar Tree Christmas Village I had been eyeing.
 We had a very simple Christmas meal.
-The highlight of the day was the beautiful Christmas tree we got just in time for the big day for free.
+The day’s highlight was the beautiful Christmas tree we got just in time for the big day for free.

-If you don’t have the hope of overtime filling in the gaps for you, you can still pull off a Christmas to remember on a super tight budget, especially since now you have more possibilities available to you than I did those many years ago thanks to the explosion of the internet.
+If you don’t have the hope of overtime filling in the gaps for you, you can still pull off a Christmas to remember on a super tight budget.
+Especially since now you have more possibilities to save and earn available to you than I did those many years ago, thanks to the explosion of the internet.